lovehurtsss/Normal_DistributionModel/README.md

 # Modelling of normal Gaussian distribution
 *The code is written using С language in MATLAB*\

+The code can build a normal distribution model in the form of 1d, 2d, 3d.
+Also animated to change variables

 The normal distribution, also known as the Gaussian distribution, is one of the most important distributions in statistics.
 It describes a random variable that has values concentrated around a mean, with these values scattered with a certain degree of spread or standard deviation.

 ## Formula